 Dan Ariely, professor of psychology and behavioral economics at Duke University, suggests that when something is free, people perceive the value of that product as higher.
 That means there is a higher chance of purchase a more expensive product or service after being rewarded with a free sample, coupon, giveaway, or trial.
 In short, if the perceived value is higher than the price tag, they will be more likely to pay for a certain good.
 The principle that hides in such activities is that people feel inclined to repay for the ‘’gifts’’, our brains feel good when we are treated with something without doing anything.

 If you analyze platforms like Kickstarter and Indiegogo, they have built their business around the theory of reciprocity.
 If you receive something for free, you feel compelled to give something in return.
 Just like when your friends pay for a drink or coffee.
-Robert Cialdini, the name behind the idea of reciprocity, says that evolution is so profoundly enrooted in our brains that we repeat the behavior of our ancestors: if we give nothing, we lose.
+Robert Cialdini, the name behind the idea of reciprocity, says that evolution is so profoundly enrooted in our brains that we repeat the behaviour of our ancestors: if we give nothing, we lose.

 Some businesses are reluctant to give free samples because they only look at the money they will spend on creating and making promotional materials.
 However, it has been proved that giveaways actually result in higher revenue and a positive perceived image of the company.